Liliana Gil Valletta

-Liliana "Lili" Gil Valletta is a former corporate executive turned entrepreneur and independent board director.
-She is the co-founder and CEO of the cultural intelligence market research tech-firm CulturIntel and the global cultural marketing agency CIEN+.
-She is also a TED speaker, and a regular television business and politics commentator seen on Fox News Channel, Fox Business Network, and CNN en Español.
+Liliana "Lili" Gil Valletta (born 1976 or 1977) is a former corporate executive turned entrepreneur and independent board director.
+She is the co-founder and CEO of the cultural intelligence market research tech-firm CulturIntel and the global cultural marketing agency CIEN+, which have become a global conglomerate called Culture+ Group, a family of Cultural Intelligence companies.
+She is also a TED speaker, and a regular television business and politics commentator seen on Fox News Channel, Fox Business Network, NTN24, and CNN en Español among others.

 Education and career

-Originally from Bogota, Colombia, Liliana Gil immigrated to the United States as a teenager.
+Originally from Bogotá, Colombia, Liliana Gil immigrated to the United States as a teenager.
 She attended Southwestern Adventist University, earning a Bachelor’s in Business, as well as an MBA from the University of Colorado.
 As a Young Global Leader selected by the World Economic Forum, she also completed the WEF exclusive Global Leadership and Public Policy Executive Program at The Harvard Kennedy School.
 Valletta spent most of her career at Johnson & Johnson where she held positions including the global marketing services director, co-founded the company's Hispanic employee business resource group The Hispanic Organization for Leadership and Achievement (HOLA), and launched “Proyecto MAS2”, a pioneering initiative to quantify the business case for doing multicultural marketing and bring increased visibility to the Hispanic segment of the company's customer base, particularly within the pharmaceutical sector.

 In 2010, with business partner Enrique Arbelaez, Valletta co-founded XL Alliance and rebranded to CIEN+ in 2016.
 The company is a cultural intelligence firm offering data-analytics, business strategy, and cross-cultural marketing primarily serving Fortune 500 Clients like Google, Johnson & Johnson, Prudential, Nestlé, Merck, UnitedHealth Group, among others.
 The firm is 100 percent minority owned and woman owned.
 The company currently has offices in New York City, Dallas, Los Angeles, Miami, Denver, and Colombia.